joseph-wardle/cenote/README.md

 # Cenote

 A portable, GPU-first, interactive-progressive production path tracer built on Vulkan ray tracing, with GRIS/ReSTIR as its theoretical core.
-The defining thesis: **the interactive lookdev preview and the converged final frame are the same estimator** — no biased preview modes, no "final gather" switch.
+An exploration into how ReSTIR can benefit lookdev for offline rendering.
 What the artist sees at one second is an honest prediction of the frame at one hour.

 Where CPU production renderers optimize for memory capacity on unbounded scenes, Cenote makes the inverse bet: extreme single-GPU performance on scenes that fit in VRAM.
-Wavefront compute + ray queries, one integrator, everything resident.

 **Status: M2 complete** — the six-kernel wavefront engine (indirect dispatch, zero mid-frame readbacks), Sobol-Burley sampling, the